Almost sure invariance principle for dynamical systems by spectral methods: Applications

 By induction, we obtain

-This is very similar to the coding property introduced in \eqref{eq_coding}, the small difference being that the composition is made in the reverse direction.
+This is very similar to the coding property introduced in (\ref{eq_coding}), the (minor) difference being that the composition is made in the reverse direction.
 In particular, the proof of Theorem \ref{thm_I} still works in this context.
-We obtain the following result: \begin{prop} Let $\boB$ be a Banach space of functions on $\boX$ such that $1\in \boB$, and the integration against $\mu$ is continuous on $\boB$.
-If the operators $P_t$ satisfy on $\boB$ the condition $\condI$, then the process $f(X_\ell)$ satisfies \eqref{Hindep}.
-If $f(X_\ell)$ is bounded in $L^p$ for some $p>2$, it follows that the process $(f(X_\ell))$ satisfies an almost sure invariant principle, for any error exponent $\lambda>p/(4p-4)$. \end{prop}
+We obtain the following result. \begin{prop} Let $\mathcal{B}$ be a Banach space of functions on $\mathcal{X}$ such that $1\in\mathcal{B}$ and integration with respect to $\mu$ is continuous on $\mathcal{B}$.
+If the operators $P_t$ satisfy the condition \textup{(I)} on $\mathcal{B}$, then the process $f(X_\ell)$ satisfies (\ref{Hindep}).
+If $f(X_\ell)$ is bounded in $L^p$ for some $p>2$, then it follows that the process $(f(X_\ell))$ satisfies an almost sure invariant principle for any error exponent $\lambda>p/(4p-4)$. \end{prop}

-To check the condition \condI, the arguments of Paragraph \ref{sec_strong} or \ref{sec_weak} can be applied (if the Banach space $\boB$ is carefully chosen, depending on the properties of the random walk under study).
-We refer in particular the reader to the article \cite{herve_pene}, where several examples are studied, including uniformly ergodic chains, geometrically ergodic chains, and iterated random Lipschitz models.
-It is in particular shown in this article that the weak continuity arguments of Paragraph \ref{sec_weak} are very powerful in some situations where the strong continuity of Paragraph \ref{sec_strong} does not hold.
+To check condition (I), the arguments of Sections \ref{sec_strong} or \ref{sec_weak} can be applied (if the Banach space $\mathcal{B}$ is carefully chosen, depending on the properties of the random walk under consideration).
+In particular, we refer the reader to the article~\cite{hervepene}, where several examples are studied, including uniformly ergodic chains, geometrically ergodic chains and iterated random Lipschitz models.
+In particular, it is shown in this article that the weak continuity arguments of Section \ref{sec_weak} are very powerful in some situations where the strong continuity of Section \ref{sec_strong} does not hold.

-\subsection{Proof of Theorem~\ref{thm_I} assuming Theorem~\ref{main_thm}}
+\subsection{Proof of Theorem \ref{thm_I} assuming Theorem \ref{main_thm}}